-Children under twelve cannot travel in the front of the car.
+Children under 150cm cannot travel in the front of the car.
 If travelling in the rear, they must have appropriate restraints or seats.

 A minimum of third party insurance is compulsory in Croatia.
 You're recommended to have a green card to prove it as well.